kremi151/acacia/README.md

 ## Setup

 Download this repository manually or using `Git submodules` into a sub folder of your project.
-Assuming you put acacia in a sub folder called `acacia`, add the following lines to your `CMakeLists.txt` file:
+Assuming you've put acacia in a sub folder called `acacia`, add the following lines to your `CMakeLists.txt` file:

 ```
 project(your_project_name)